githubschool/guilford-county/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: January 29 - February 1, 2019
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @a-a-ron

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @a-a-ron**.

 ## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK.
+Please take a moment to complete the class survey at: https://goo.gl/31qCZo.

 ## Scripts for Adding Files